 Jillian Henze is responsible for developing and implementing local communications to advance the hospitality industry’s legislative, advocacy goals and objectives.
 She serves as the liaison between the communications and government affairs departments and works with both to develop and implement communications strategies.
 She keeps members informed of all local government affairs issues that could affect the industry and provides helpful resources.
 Jillian joined the team in April 2016.
 Prior to the WA Hospitality Association, she was the communications manager at the Hands On Children’s Museum, led a PR department at a boutique ad agency and was an investigative reporter and newspaper editor.
 Jillian has a bachelor’s degree in Mass Communication from Linfield College.

 Local Communications Manager

 Wendy Hughes joined our team in 2016 and has been Communication Department point-person for local government affairs issues outside of Seattle.
-She has worked closely with GA on Spokane’s paid leave legislation and provides support for Association events such as the Washington Lodging Convention.
-As a WSU student, Wendy was active in student government and lobbied for several higher education bills.
+She has worked closely with GA on Spokane’s paid leave legislation and provides support for Association events such as the Washington Lodging Convention and Hospitality Summits.
+Wendy Graduated with her degree in Integrated Strategic Communications and a minor in Hospitality Business Management from Washington State University.
+During her time in school, she was active in student government and lobbied for several higher education bills.